 Brexit and Immigration Germany - 3rd UPDATE

-The people's voice in majority said "out".
-So be it; this is nothing but a democratic decision.
-It is also normal, that people cry out loud if their opinion is not followed.
-How will this effect Brits in Germany right now?
+How will this effect Brits living in Germany right now?
 Will they be kicked out?
 May they stay?
-I want to briefly discuss the legal consequences for immigration of the BREXIT – shortly before the "divorce" is final.
+I want to briefly discuss the legal consequences for immigration of BREXIT – now that the "divorce" is final.
 What is now to be done?
 How do I maintain a legal status?
 What rules will be applicable for future relocations?

 - reference letters from previous employers,

 - get Letters Of Interest from Germany-based business partners, when freelancing or self-employed, start working on your business plan,

 - be able to demonstrate that you have been applying the freedom of movement until December 31, 2020.

 - Parallel to that apply for your new status in Berlin via the webpage "Online registration for the notification of residence".